chrishannaby/ubisense-takehome-api/README.md

 ### Things to consider

 - **Missing details in the mockups.** In our team a lot of the design details are left up to the developer.
 We need to be able to tackle basic design tasks without leaning on a separate designer.
 The mockups don't show you how to handle the case where the time elapsed has exceeded the cycle time so you will need to come up with a way to represent this.
-- **Responsiveness*.* Think about how your application is displayed on different sized screens.
+- **Responsiveness.** Think about how your application is displayed on different sized screens.
 You don't need to create a completely separate mobile interface, but your design also shouldn't completely break at smaller screen sizes.

 ### Things you can ignore